 • animal waste: body parts and all animal carcasses

-Sharps waste: sharp medical utensils such as scalpels, needles, glass slides glass pipettes, broken glass which were contaminated with potentially infectious material.
+Sharps waste: sharp medical utensils such as scalpels, wild animal control near me, needles, glass slides glass pipettes, broken glass which were contaminated with potentially infectious material.

 To help laboratories and health care operators navigate through the rigorous legislation on hazardous waste disposal, the Department of Health has generated the following classification: